khk624/Flexible-Time-Work-Scheduler/README.md

 # Flexible-Time-Work-Scheduler
-Time scheduler for LGE flexible work
+Time scheduler for flexible work

+This is for private usage, for now no FEEDBACK wanted.